Float On with Floatworks

 I was greeted by Chris, one of the directors, on arrival.
 The venue had launched at the beginning of the weekend and he and business partner Ed hadn’t stopped, but Chris exuded an aura of calm energy which if it was a special marketing ploy he should bottle it, and if it was natural he should bottle it.

 The place itself reminded me of a small luxury spa, understated, first class, quiet, with light neutral colours, tasteful flower arrangements and beautiful artworks which set the space off perfectly.
-The abstract Mona Lisa pictures hanging on their walls came courtesy of talented artist Allan Banford, a contender to this year’s Sky Portrait Artist of the Year.
+The abstract Mona Lisa pictures hanging on their walls came courtesy of talented artist Allan Banford, a previous contender on Sky’s Portrait Artist of the Year.

 From reception I was led beyond the solid door.
 To the left were the lockers for valuables and piles of towels.